ENSL/ensl.org/INSTALL.md

     git clone git@github.com:ENSL/ensl.org.git

-Create the `.env` file by copying `.env.example` with the appropriate credentials.

-    cd ensl.org && cp .env.example .env
+First select your environment (eg. development).
+Then use a script to load the env vars to your shell env:

-    gedit .env
+    source script/env.sh .env .env.development

-If the database does not exist, it will be created with settings from .env file so make sure you configure it.

-First build the ENSL docker containers.
+Second build the ENSL docker containers.

     docker-compose build